-This vinyl record shelf a beautiful, clean, and sophisticated furniture piece that is well suited for storing vinyl records.
-It leaves sufficient room for other small household items such as flower pots, gadgets to be stored within or on top.
+This vinyl record shelf clean, sophisticated and well suited for storing records.
+It leaves plenty of room for other small household items such as flower pots, gadgets to be stored within or on top.

-The shelf itself was initially made to allow users to hang on a wall or stand on a floor.
-However, Surznick’s Common Room has cleverly modified it to include 5.5-inch round taper legs attached to the bottom of the unit and turned it into the ideal, simple and functional record storage piece.
+Surznick’s Common Room cleverly modified it to include 5.5-inch round taper legs and turned it into the ideal, simple and functional record storage piece.

-DIY Record Player Stand: Marianela from Love Vividly
+DIY Record Player Stand from Marianela from Love Vividly

-This record player stand has been slightly modified by Marianela from Love Vividly, and the result is super impressive!
-The original design of the player is a vintage small furniture piece that uses small sliding doors to secure the storage area and has round taper legs with rubber feet.
+This stand has been slightly modified by Marianela from Love Vividly, and the result is super impressive!
+The original design of the player is a vintage small furniture piece that uses small sliding doors to secure the storage area.

 Old Stereo Console project by Robert from Old Crazy House

-They plan to sand and refinish the wood and replace the speakers with current generation ones.
-Most of the old audio equipment is also expected to be taken out of the stand and replaced with updated material that is capable of playing digital media.
+They plan to sand and refinish the wood and replace the speakers.
+Most of the old audio equipment is also expected to be taken out and replaced with updated material that is capable of playing digital media.

-This furniture piece was inspired by the record standby Sarah and Nick from the Surznick Common Room which was listed first on this list.
+This furniture piece was inspired by a project from Surznick Common Room (first item on the list).
 Just like the Surznick Common Room piece, the original model was a KALLAX shelf unit from IKEA.

 However, in this version, Alicia has made use of a set of 4 Estelle low legs to alleviate the item from the ground.
 The legs were attached to the shelf using mounts and a drill in a process that took roughly 15 minutes.

 Alicia also makes use of the removable speakers that came with her record player and stores them inside two of the shelves.
-The remaining shelves were then filled with a record collection and styled with plants and accessories that were available on hand.
+The remaining shelves were filled with records while adding a few extras for decorative purposes.

 DIY Retro Cabinet by Carrie and John from Dream Green DIY

-This project began with a vintage stripped down record player furniture that had a sleek design and with a wooden lattice.
+This project began with a vintage stripped down cabinet with a wooden lattice.
 The inner workings and speakers of the original cabinet had been yanked out thereby leaving it somewhat empty and un-functional.

 DIY Stand Makeover by Nicki from Sweet Parrish

-This project began with a vintage mid-century modern record player stand that was scratched up and had a damaged back veneer.
+This project began with a vintage mid-century modern record stand that was scratched up and had a damaged back veneer.
 Its finish was a bit dirty but still in good shape.
-Therefore, the entire piece got cleaned thoroughly.
-A sander was then used to remove the original finish of the top, side, and legs.

 The result is a piece of furniture looking completely different from the original vintage item.
 The modern look makes it very appealing for almost any home and probably worth a lot more than it originally cost.

-Matthew began remaking this vintage cabinet by pulling out all the doors and part of the piece as almost none of them worked.
+Matthew began remaking this vintage cabinet by pulling out all the doors.
 He planned to re-use the louver panels as cabinet doors.
 Unfortunately, this plan did not work out accordingly and therefore; he ended up removing the panels.

-The removal of the large speakers ended up leaving large openings in the cabinet and to break up these areas, shelves were added.
-Some decorative molding was also used to dress up the shelves and hide some holes that were left over from the demo.
+The removal of the speakers ended up leaving large openings in the cabinet and to break up these areas, shelves were added.

-Although he turned an old record stand into a nonfunctioning music furniture piece, it still looks great and can easily be used for turntable and vinyl storage.
+Although he turned an old record stand into a nonfunctioning music furniture piece, it still looks great and can easily be used for vinyl storage.

 This project started with a vintage stereo cabinet that had its components removed leaving it looking like a cabinet shell, but with great potential.
 However, the underside of the item was almost turning to dust, and the veneer was peeling off slowly.